Access Understanding Society data

 End User Licence

 This type of dataset should suitable for the majority of researchers.
-To access researchers need to register with the UK Data Service and provide details of their research project.
+To access it, researchers need to register with the UK Data Service and provide details of their research project.

 This dataset includes all the questions in the main survey and the Innovation Panel survey, including information from the nurse visits.